thoughtbot/administrate-docs/views/getting_started.md

 ```

 Feel free to customize these routes to your heart's content,
-then visit http://localhost:3000/admin to see your new dashboards in action.
+then visit <http://localhost:3000/admin> to see your new dashboard in action.